taothit/go-go-datastructures/README.md

 Each generated data structures will map a single type to the container(s) for each file.

 ### Usage
-Define a specific data structures for your type, Foo, in the go:generate line of your file.
+Define a specific data structures for your type, **Foo**, in the go:generate line of your file.

 ```go
 FooStack.go